Justus0405/Nvidiainstall/README.md

    cd Nvidiainstall
    ```

-3. Run the installer as sudo:
+3. Run the script as sudo:
    ```shell
    sudo ./nvidiainstall
    ```